OOPSpam/blog/_posts/2025-05-13-common-cloudflare-turnstile-errors-in-wordpress-forms-and-how-to-fix-them.md

 ![Turnstile token missing](/blog/assets/posts/turnstile-token-missing.png "Turnstile token missing")

+**Common query:**

-**Common query:** `turnstile token missing`
+* `turnstile token missing`

-Turnstile automatically injects a hidden input named **`cf-turnstile-response`** inside a form.
+Turnstile automatically injects a hidden input named `cf-turnstile-response `inside a form.
 That input carries the token that your server should validate.
-If that field is missing, empty, or not included in the request, Siteverify can return errors like **`missing-input-response`**.
+If that field is missing, empty, or not included in the request, Siteverify can return errors like `missing-input-response`.

 **Most likely causes**

 * The widget never rendered, so no token was created
 * The form submits via AJAX but does not include the token
 * The request reaches the server, but the integration does not read `cf-turnstile-response` correctly
-* Caching or optimisation breaks the widget lifecycle, so the token is not refreshed
+* Caching or optimization breaks the widget lifecycle, so the token is not refreshed
 * The token is expired or already redeemed, then validation fails

 **How to fix**